rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-26-92752375aa42d4e5-listing-of-new-securities-of-ishan-dyes-and-chemicals-limited.md

 stocks:
 - ISHANDYE
 tags:
+- equity
 - listing
-- equity-shares
-- preferential-allotment
+- lock-in
 - new-securities
-- lock-in
+- preferential-issue
 title: Listing of New Securities of Ishan Dyes and Chemicals Limited
 ---